 Stars vs Jets Odds, Spread, and Total

-The Dallas Stars look to take Game 1 on the road in their Western Conference Semifinal series against the Winnipeg Jets.
-The Stars just eliminated the Colorado Avalanche in a…
+The Dallas Stars look to win Game 2 on the road and take a 2-0 series lead back to Dallas.
+The Stars won Game 1, 3-2.
+After a scoreless first…

-The Dallas Stars look to take Game 1 on the road in their Western Conference Semifinal series against the Winnipeg Jets.
+The Dallas Stars look to win Game 2 on the road and take a 2-0 series lead back to Dallas.

-The Stars just eliminated the Colorado Avalanche in a seven-game series, winning four games to three.
-It was a back-and-forth matchup, with both teams winning only once on the road.
-Dallas experienced a bit of everything: two overtime wins, a blowout victory, and a third-period comeback in Game 7 that was capped off by a Mikko Rantanen hat trick.
-The Stars' wins came through puck luck, comebacks, or lopsided losses.
+The Stars won Game 1, 3-2.
+After a scoreless first period, the Winnipeg Jets scored the opening goal in the second.
+Dallas responded with the next three goals and entered the third period up 3-2.
+The Stars were outshot 31-24 and outhit 46-24.
+They went 1-for-2 on the power play and 4-for-4 on the penalty kill.
+Mikko Rantanen scored all three goals for Dallas and was named the first star of the game.

-The Jets just eliminated the St. Louis Blues, also in seven games.
-Winnipeg jumped out to a 2-0 series lead, and the home team won every game.
-Like the Stars, the Jets needed a third-period comeback in Game 7 to advance and pulled off a miracle finish.
-Down 3-1 with two minutes left, Winnipeg made it 3-2 and tied the game with three seconds remaining before completing the comeback in double overtime.
-The Jets struggled on the road in the series, but they consistently found ways to win at home.
+The Jets had a solid effort in Game 1 but couldn't capitalize after scoring the game's first goal.
+Winnipeg played a physical game and had four power-play opportunities but came up short.
+Mark Scheifele had a strong performance and was named the second star.
+He scored one goal on seven shots and was consistently pressuring the Dallas defense.
+However, Stars goalie Jake Oettinger was sharp in the net, making 29 saves and earning third-star honors.

 Spread